Chung-I/Variational-Recurrent-Autoencoder-Tensorflow/README.md

 ## Data

 Penn TreeBank corpus is included in the repo.
 We also provide a Chinese poem corpus, which can be download [here](https://drive.google.com/open?id=0B08WmZIVGFtGclpleFpiV1BxeTA).
+A model trained on the above Chinese peom corpus can be download [here](https://drive.google.com/open?id=0B08WmZIVGFtGc2J3N3lZeHMycFU).